AGaelleB/15-ft_transcendence/README.md

 ## branch bastien:
 django server to launch the front end
-12/05/2024 21:30 State:
+### 12/05/2024 21:30 State:
-    index.html served with static (except languages)
+* index.html served with static (except languages)
+* user_form.html: form data to server via a websocket, input validity and explicit succes/failure
+* structure.txt: how to implement the classes/db ; some rules to choose
+### How to use:
-    user_form.html: form data to server via a websocket, input validity and explicit succes/failure structure.txt: how to implement the classes/db ; some rules to choose in django repo, use `source script.sh` : create a virtual env and get python packages
+in django repo, use `source script.sh` : create a virtual env and get python packages
 ```cd mysite``` : (repo with a file manage.py)
 ```python manage.py makemigrations``` : update migrations